S35 (ZVV)

-The S35 is a regional railway line of the Zürich S-Bahn on the ZVV (Zürich transportation network), in the cantons of Zürich, Thurgau and St. Gallen.
+The S35 is a regional railway line of the Zurich S-Bahn on the ZVV (Zürich transportation network), in the cantons of Zurich, Thurgau and St. Gallen.

 Route

-The line runs from Winterthur, in the canton of Zürich, to Wil, in the canton of St. Gallen, via the canton of Thurgau.
+The line runs from Winterthur, in the canton of Zurich, to Wil, in the canton of St. Gallen, via the canton of Thurgau.
 For most of its route, it uses the Swiss Federal Railway's Wil–Winterthur line.